Lee-WonJun/Trail/README.md

 1. convert the input to Int
 2. execute the fn function
 3. if fn throws an exception, execute the stop function.

+## Small talk that doesn't matter
+- This Readme is written in ChatGPT